Skip to Content

 Distance is the most obvious factor in any freight quote and also the most misunderstood.
 Longer hauls generally cost more in total, but the rate per kilometre often drops as distance increases.
 A short move of 200 kilometres can end up costing more per kilometre than a 1,500-kilometre cross-provincial run, simply because carriers have to cover fixed costs regardless of how far they travel.

 Remote and rural destinations add another layer.
-A delivery to a job site outside of Fort McMurray or a mine site in northern British Columbia involves roads that take longer to navigate, access points that require extra coordination, and in some cases equipment that simply isn’t available at the other end if something goes wrong.
+A delivery to a remote site outside Fort McMurray or in northern BC involves longer roads, access points that need extra coordination, and equipment that may not be available nearby if something goes wrong.
 All of that factors into the rate.
-Moving freight between two major urban centres and moving it to a remote industrial site are fundamentally different jobs, even if the kilometres look similar on a map.
+Moving freight between two urban centres and moving it to a remote industrial site are fundamentally different jobs, even if the kilometres look similar on a map.

 What You’re Moving Changes Everything

 The nature of the freight itself has as much impact on pricing as distance.
 A flatdeck load of steel pipe moves very differently from a mining excavator, a wind turbine component, or a finished modular building.
-The more specialized the freight, the more specialized the equipment and expertise required, and that is reflected in the price.
+The more specialized the freight, the more specialized the equipment and expertise required.
+That gets reflected in the price.

 For standard open deck or LTL freight, pricing tends to be more predictable.
 Weight, dimensions, and commodity type drive the calculation, and rates are relatively consistent across carriers who operate that equipment.

 Once you move into heavy haul or oversized territory, the variables multiply.
-Loads that exceed legal weight or dimension limits require permits, route surveys, escort vehicles, and in some cases bridge analyses or municipal approvals.
+Loads exceeding legal weight or dimension limits require permits, route surveys, escort vehicles, and sometimes bridge analyses or municipal approvals.
 Each of those elements adds cost, and none of them are optional.
 A carrier quoting you on a heavy haul move who isn’t accounting for all of those components isn’t giving you a real number.

 Equipment Type and Availability

 The trailer required for your freight is one of the bigger cost drivers that shippers often don’t fully account for.
 A standard flatdeck is widely available and competitively priced.
-A 13-axle RGN capable of moving 165,000 lbs is a much more specialized piece of equipment with far fewer operators in the market.
+A 13-axle RGN capable of moving 165,000 lbs has far fewer operators in the market.

-Bowline’s fleet runs everything from low-pro step decks to extendable double-drop trombones and heavy RGN configurations, which means the right equipment is typically available rather than having to broker it out.
+Bowline’s fleet runs everything from low-pro step decks to extendable double-drop trombones and heavy RGN configurations.
+That means the right equipment is typically available without having to broker it out.
 But across the industry, specialized trailer availability is genuinely limited, and when demand peaks in spring and summer, competition for that equipment drives pricing up.
 If you need a specific trailer configuration for a specific window, lead time is your best cost-control tool.

 Fuel Surcharges Are Real and They Move